fluffy/ietf/perc-tunnel/draft-jones-perc-dtls-tunnel-01.md

 The MDD and KMF may need to coordinate or exchange a “conference identifier” common to the endpoints a MDD is bridging together.
-Alternatively, information the KMF needs to know about conference-to-endpoint correlations might be satisified by getting info directly from the endpoints, or some trusted entity on their behalf, via some other means.
+Alternatively, information the KMF needs to know about conference-to-endpoint correlations might be satisfied by getting info directly from the endpoints, or some trusted entity on their behalf, via some other means.
 Need to revisit this design choice in the context of all the alternatives.